Updated October 2022

 Here are a few things to consider when comparing CSW programs:

-2. College reputation: Does the school have good reviews, are the CSW students happy with the training, and how long has the college been in operation?
+2. College reputation: Does the school have good reviews?
+Are the CSW students happy with the training?
+How long has the college been in operation?

 4. Admissions: How helpful is the admissions team in answering your questions and helping you learn about the CSW program?

-5. Campus: Are the facilities in good shape, and the atmosphere welcoming?
+5. Campus: Are the facilities in good shape?
+Is the atmosphere welcoming?
 Do you feel comfortable on campus?

 4. Book a Meeting with Admissions at Your Chosen CSW College

 You should talk to admissions at every school you're seriously considering.
-This is how you'll get specific information about each CSW program, and narrow down your top choices.
+This is how you'll get specific information about each CSW program so you can narrow down your top choices.

 Once you have a short list of potential schools, book meetings with their admissions advisors.
 This is a really important step.
-It's your chance to talk one-on-one with an expert, who will confirm this program and career path is right for you.
+It's your chance to talk one-on-one with an expert who will confirm that this program and career path is right for you.